 In March 2023, an engagement panel of high school students discussed peer-to-peer relationships and the current state of student wellness with the Board of Trustees.
-Our students spoke fondly about their schools and experiences; noting that their teachers are caring, and that they appreciate the diversity of learning options presented.
-When students exhibit mean or disrespectful behaviour to one-another, it can have an impact on our students.
-Our students appreciate the work we do to create safe-and-caring spaces, and improving the learning environment to promote wellness continues to exist as a primary goal.
+Students spoke fondly about their schools and experiences; noting that their teachers are caring, and that they appreciate the diversity of learning options presented.
+When students exhibit behaviours that are mean or disrespectful to one-another, it can have an impact on all students.
+Our students appreciate the work we do to create safe and caring spaces, and improving the learning environment to promote wellness continues to exist as a primary goal.